RubixML/ML/docs/basic-introduction.md

 ```

 ## Training
-Training is the process of feeding the learning algorithm data so that it can build an internal representation (or *model*) of the problem space.
+Training is the process of feeding the learning algorithm data so that it can build an internal representation (or *model*) of the task its trying to learn.
 This representation consists of all of the parameters (except hyper-parameters) that are required to make a prediction.
 In the case of K Nearest Neighbors, this representation is a high-dimensional Euclidean space in which each sample is considered a point.
 We define the *distance* between two points as their degree of dissimilarity.
 Thus, points in this space that are similar will be closer together.

-To start training, simply pass the training dataset to the `train()` method on the learner instance.
+To start training, pass the training dataset as a argument to the `train()` method on the learner instance.

 ```php
 $estimator->train($dataset);